Change doesn’t have to be expensive

 have more energy and feel better.
 Also, our stomachs are only so big, if its full of

-4. There are a few FREE apps that we like to use too.
+water, then we are less likely to fill it with more food. - There are a few FREE apps that we like to use too.
 Free is always good if you

 actually use them.
 For tracking your movement, we use Mapmyfitness.
 It is simple.